Rafael Devers Player Props: Red Sox vs. Blue Jays

 Rafael Devers At The Plate

-- Devers leads Boston with 27 hits, batting .227 this season with 17 extra-base hits.
+- Devers has 28 hits, which ranks first among Boston hitters this season, while batting .226 with 17 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 141st, his on-base percentage ranks 147th, and he is 25th in the league in slugging.
+- Among qualifying batters in MLB action, he ranks 140th in batting average, 152nd in on-base percentage, and 29th in slugging.

+- In 58.1% of his 31 games this season, Devers has picked up at least one hit.
+He's also had nine multi-hit games.

-- Devers has driven in a run in 15 games this season (50.0%), including seven games with more than one RBI (23.3%).
+- Devers has had an RBI in 15 games this season (48.4%), including seven multi-RBI outings (22.6%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.